 Koh Samui Holidays

-While the sparkling turquoise ocean and soft white sands may be hard to resist, there are many more attractions to be found across the island, including the 39 foot high Big Buddha shrine which is the island's most well-known landmark; the two Na Muang Waterfalls, which are incredibly picturesque and have pools at their base to swim in; while hidden away in the hills of Koh Samui's interior is the Secret Buddha Garden.
-For a rewarding day out, head to the Ang Thong National Marine Park, a pristine archipelago of 42 islands in the Gulf of Thailand with towering limestone mountains, uninhabited beaches, waterfalls and fertile mangroves to explore, along with excellent snorkelling and diving.
+If you can drag yourself away from the sparkling ocean and silky-soft sands, attractions include the 39 foot high Big Buddha shrine which is the island's most well-known landmark; the two Na Muang Waterfalls, which are incredibly picturesque and have pools at their base to swim in; while hidden away in the hills of Koh Samui's interior is the Secret Buddha Garden.
+For a rewarding day out, head to the Ang Thong National Marine Park, a pristine archipelago of 42 islands in the Gulf of Thailand where along with amazing scenery and uninhabited beaches you can snorkel and dive.

 - Pristine beaches & crystal clear waters

 - Lush hinterland & natural attractions

 - Tempting dining options

 - Lively resorts & serene hideaways

 - Easy to get around & explore